thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 cross-correlation value is to 1, the more closely the information fields (data elements) are correlated.

-1. Scroll down your insight page, till you find the correlation results:
+* Scroll down your insight page, till you find the correlation results:
-2. Page through the correlation category to the third insight:

    ![]({{ site.baseurl }}/images/spotiq-correlations.png)

-    You can see that the over all total and the total category number values correlate very strongly.
+    You can see that the overall total by year and total value_added number values correlate very strongly.
 The correlation also looks for a _lag_ value.

       _In the business world the dependence of a variable Y (the dependent variable)